Hiking requires little to get started, but proper clothing and gear can make a big difference in comfort.

 - Kühl Radikl Short (Men’s)

-We’ve used lots of different top layers over the years but we keep them for so long they aren’t available to buy anymore.
-These are the most recent pieces we love.
+We’ve used lots of different top layers over the years but we keep them for so long they aren’t available anymore.
+For more details see our Hiking Shirts and Layers page.
+These are the most recent pieces:

 - Smartwool Quarter Zip (Women’s)